vinaysshenoy/poirot/README.md

 # poirot
 Adds automatic migration support for Greendao.

+## Pre-Alpha and not thoroughly tested.
+Do NOT use in production unless you like to live on the wild side!

 ### API Usage coming soon.
 For now, please check the [Dao Generator](https://github.com/vinaysshenoy/poirot/blob/master/src/main/java/com/vinaysshenoy/poirot/Generator.java) file for more info.

 * The generator file will generate a `PoirotDbHelper.java` source file that you can drop in place of GreenDao's Open Helper and it will take care of automatically migrating your database for you.